vdclab/gene_presence_abscence/Readme.md

 ```shell
 cd path/to/project-workdir
 ```
-/!\ You will need to be in this directory every single time you want to run sORTholog.
+:warning: ** You will need to be in this directory every single time you want to run sORTholog.
-In all following steps, we will assume that you are inside of that directory.
+In all following steps, we will assume that you are inside of that directory. **

 NB: [More on the cd command.](https://en.wikipedia.org/wiki/Cd_(command))